By: Greg Brian

 We’re living in a time when buying antibacterial soap is a must-have in every household.
-Yet, a lot of people have discovered they can make their own soap when it sells out in grocery stores.
+Yet, a lot of people have discovered they can make their own soap when it sells out in markets or health food stores.

-What others have learned is you can make these soaps with honey to enhance healing capabilities.
+What others have learned is you can make these soaps with organic honeys to enhance healing capabilities.
 If you use raw honey, the natural antibacterial qualities present makes your handmade soaps a powerful mix to protect against bacteria and aging skin.

 Here’s how to make your own homemade soaps with raw honey.